mdkvalheim/mdkvalheim.github.io/index.md

 ---

 I am a postdoctoral Assistant Professor in the [Department of Mathematics][19] at the [University of Michigan][3].
-My **[research](https://mdkvalheim.github.io/research/)** interests are nonlinear systems in general, and in particular dynamics and control, geometry and topology, and stochastic processes.
+My **[research](https://mdkvalheim.github.io/research/)** interests are nonlinear systems in general and, in particular, dynamics and control, geometry and topology, and stochastic processes.

 ---